 So, if you make breakfast sandwiches with bagels, croissants, or English muffins, it is best to eat them within a month or two, while the quality of the bread is still good.

-If you are freezing frozen breakfast burritos, the quality of the tortillas will last a little longer but I wouldn’t go past two or three months for quality purposes.
+If you freeze frozen breakfast burritos, the tortillas’ quality will last a little longer, but for quality purposes, I wouldn’t go past two or three months.

 TIP: The better you wrap your items meaning the less air that can get to them, the longer the quality.

-Yes, you can freeze a cooked omelette for up to one year but use within 3 to 6 months for the best quality.
+Yes, you can freeze a cooked omelet for up to one year, but for the best quality, use it within 3 to 6 months.

-Cooked omelettes can be reheated in the oven or in the microwave.
+Cooked omelets can be reheated in the oven or in the microwave.

-TIP: My favorite way to get grab and go omelettes is to cook them and freeze in muffin tins.
-Once frozen, remove the omelette and put into a freezer safe bag.
-Reheat in the microwave for up around a minute (depending on your microwave) and enjoy!
+TIP: My favorite way to get grab-and-go omelets is to cook and freeze them in a non-stick muffin pan.
+Once frozen, remove the omelet and put it into a freezer-safe bag.
+Reheat in the microwave for up to around a minute (depending on your microwave) and enjoy a quick omelet without!

 - Do not overcook the eggs.
-You want your eggs to look a bit moist but not dry.
-You want them a little “wet” looking.
+You want them to look a bit moist but not dry- a little “wet” looking.
 This will help keep them from turning rubbery when thawed and reheated.

 - Make sure to add some salt.
 This will help your eggs retain moisture.